debrice/oxford/readme.md

 ## Testing

-Use nose for testing, the root folder of the app, type:
+Use nose for testing, at the root folder of the app, type:

 ```sh
 nosetests
 ```

-to display the code coverage use nose-cov
+to display the code coverage I use nose-cov

 ```sh
 nosetests --with-cov --cov-report term-missing --cov oxford